chsafouane/MLOps_specialization/Course1_Intro_to_ML_in_production/C1W1_references_summary.md

 # Evidently AI blog: Machine learning monitoring

+These are my own notes that I took when reading the amazing  [Evidently AI Blog](https://evidentlyai.com/blog)

 ## Why

-[Evidently AI blog]: https://evidentlyai.com/blog	"Machine learning monitoring"

 Neglecting life after deployment of models is a result of a lack of maturity in companies AI usage.